 A single serving contains about 116 calories.

-It is names a churro because it resembles a breed of sheep called, Churro.
+It takes its name from a breed of sheep called, Churro.

 A person who makes them is called a Churrero.

 In the North of Spain a thicker, version can be found called a porra.
 In Andalusia they are made much thinner and with a smoother surface.

 A pinch of salt